-- safe from imminent lightning strikes.
-171,172 Evidence Category: A - 8.
-Triage first lightning victims who appear to be dead.
-Most deaths are due to cardiac arrest.
-171,173,174 Although those who sustain a cardiac arrest may not survive due to subsequent apnea, aggressive CPR and defibrillation (if indicated) may resuscitate these patients.
+- 8. Triage first lightning victims who appear to be dead.
+Most deaths are due to cardiac arrest.^{171,173,174} Although those who sustain a cardiac arrest may not survive due to subsequent apnea, aggressive CPR and defibrillation (if indicated) may resuscitate these patients.
 Evidence Category: A - 9.
 Apply an AED and perform CPR as warranted.174 Evidence Category: A - 10.
-Treat for concussive injuries, fractures, dislocations, and shock.
-14,164 Evidence Category: A
+Treat for concussive injuries, fractures, dislocations, and shock.^{14,164} Evidence Category: A

 Definition.
 Lightning is a natural phenomenon that most people observe within their lifetimes.
-One of the most dangerous natural hazards encountered, it causes more than 60 fatalities and hundreds of injuries annually in the United States. ^{169,175} Lightning occurs with greater frequency in the southeastern United States, the Mississippi and Ohio river valleys, the Rocky Mountains, and the Southwest, 175 but no location is truly safe from the hazard of lightning.
-Lightning is most prevalent from May through September, with most fatalities and trauma reported in July. ^{169,175,176} Most deaths and injuries are recorded between 10:00 AM and 7:00 PM, when many people are engaged in outdoor activities. ^{159,169,177}
+One of the most dangerous natural hazards encountered, it causes more than 60 fatalities and hundreds of injuries annually in the United States.^{169,17} Lightning occurs with greater frequency in the southeaster ern United States, the Mississippi and Ohio river valleys, the Rocky Mountains, and the Southwest,175 but no location is truly safe from the hazard of lightning.
+Lightning is most prevalent from May through September, with most fatalities and traumereported in July.^{169,175,176} Most deaths and injuries are recorded between 10:00 AM and 7:00 PM, when many people are engaged in outdoor activities.^{159,169,177}

-Lightning can occur from cloud to cloud or cloud to ground.
-Injuries and deaths are often attributed to cloud-to-ground lightning, but compared with cloud-to-cloud lightning, it occurs only 30% of the time.
-Negatively charged ionized gas builds up in clouds and seeks objects on the earth (eg, people, houses, trees) that have positively charged regions.
-When the 2 channels meet, lightning is produced, and an audible repercussion is created; we know this as thunder.
-The lightning channel has an average peak current of 20000 A and is 5 times hotter than the surface of the sun.
-The lightning channel has an average peak current of 20000 A and is 5 times hotter than the surface of the sun.
+Lightning can occur from cloud to cloud or cloud to ground Injuries and deaths are often attributed to cloud-to-ground lightning, but compared with cloud-to-cloud lightning, it occurs only 30% of the time.
+Negatively charged ionized gas builds up in clouds and seeks objects on the earth (eg, people, houses trees) that have positively charged regions.
+When the 2 chang nels meet, lightning is produced, and an audible repercussion is created; we know this as thunder.^{170,178} The lightning channe has an average peak current of 20000 A and is 5 times hotter than the surface of the sun.^{170,178}

 Prevention.
-Prevention of lightning injury is simple: Avoid the risk of trauma by staying completely indoors in a substantial building where people live and work.
-160,162 A proactive lightning-specific safety policy is paramount to preventing lightning-specific injury.
+Prevention of lightning injury is simple: Avoid the risk of trauma by staying completely indoors in a substan $\frac{8}{5}$ tial building where people live and work.^{160,162} A proactive lightning-specific safety policy is paramount to preventing lightning-specific injury.
 The policy should identify a weather watcher whose job is to look for deteriorating conditions.
-The weather watcher must have the unchallengeable authority to clear a venue when conditions are unsafe.
-161 In addition to onsite observations for deteriorating conditions, use of federal weather monitoring Web sites is encouraged.
-Safe buildings must be identified before outdoor activity begins.
-161,162,179 The lightning safety plan must allow sufficient time to safely move people to the identified building, and this time frame should be adjusted according to the number of people being moved.
+The weather watcher must have the unchallengeable authority to clear a venue when conditions are unsafe.161 In addition to on site observations for deteriorating conditions, use of federa weather monitoring Web sites is encouraged.
+Safe buildings must be identified before outdoor activity begins.^{161,162,179} The lightning safety plan must allow sufficient time to safely move people to the identified building, and this time frame should be adjusted according to the number of people being moved."
 For example, moving a soccer team to safety takes less time than moving a football team.
-It is also critical to remain wholly within the safe building for at least 30 minutes after the last sighting of lightning and sound of thunder.
-166,168
+It is also critical to remain wholly within the safe building for at least 30 minutes after the last sighting of lightning and sound of thunder.^{166,168}

 Treatment.
 People who have been struck by lightning are safe to touch and treat and do not carry an electric charge.
 However, rescuers themselves are vulnerable to a lightning strike while treating victims during active thunderstorms.
-Treatment of lightning strike patients includes establishing and maintaining normal cardiorespiratory status.
-161,162,171,173,174 Patients may present in asystole, pulseless, and with fixed and dilated pupils.
+Treatment of lightning strike patients includes establishing and maintaining normal cardiorespiratory status.^{161,162,171,173,174} Patients may present in asystole, pulseless, and with fixed and dilated pupils.